 I am never running out of ideas to mimic a loaf of the good stuff.
 Each slice of this bread – made using almond flour and psyllium husk powder – comes in at 7g carbs (one slice is approx. 60g / 2.1oz).
 A bit of a hefty price to pay for such a small slice, but a great recipe to try anyway on your low-carb journey.
 Use the best quality, strongest-tasting black olives you can find and don’t omit the sun-dried tomatoes – they add a lovely sharpness with every bite.
 Serve a slice of this olive & sun-dried tomato low-carb bread with a thick layer of grass-fed butter and a crack of Pink Himalayan salt.
+(The loaf tin I used to bake this was 18 x 9cm / 7-in x 3.5-in in size.)
 Be sure to also check the other Keto Breads I have on the website..

-This lovely small meal can be served either as an appetiser for your next fancy dinner party, or enjoyed as a light meal along with some fresh salad leaves.
+This lovely small meal of grilled brie mushrooms can be served either as an appetiser for your next fancy dinner party, or enjoyed as a light meal along with some fresh salad leaves.
 The red onions are cooked down for a while on a very low heat, and their jammy sweetness balances the oozy Brie just perfectly.
 The general marrying of the two flavours are worth knowing, even for those that don’t like mushrooms.
 Some examples include Brie and onion jam keto sandwiches or toppings for grilled steak.
 And for those that LOVE the idea of a big, black mushroom – do this exact dish as it is written here and top your bun-less burger with it – you will never consider a bacon and Cheddar topping again!

 I woke up particularly well this morning.
-Mr Higgins* snuggled right up against me the entire night, and I woke up with his little nose breathing small amounts of snot onto my cheek: bliss.
+Mr Higgins snuggled right up against me the entire night, and I woke up with his little nose breathing small amounts of snot onto my cheek: bliss.
 It certainly beats one Winter morning last year while still half asleep, in an effort to cover my shoulders with the duvet, my hand slipped and I punched myself in the face.
-Yeah, I would take a bit of Scottie snot any day.
+Yeah, I would take a bit of Scottish Terrier snot any day.

-Off topic, apologies… Having been to Thailand twice in my travels, I think its fair to say how incredible and fresh the flavours are, and there is a strong Asian influence in this Thai steak salad.
+Off topic, apologies… Having been to Thailand twice in my travels, I think its fair to say how incredible and fresh the flavours are, and there is a strong Asian influence in this steak salad.
 It is also 100% keto, fast, simple and satisfying!

-Inspiration for this recipe came from my darling friend, Little Debbie Bryson who makes something similar at her sop-en-dop* birthday party every winter in Cape Town.
+Inspiration for this courgette and brie soup recipe came from my darling friend, Little Debbie Bryson who makes something similar at her sop-en-dop* birthday party every winter in Cape Town.
 Since moving to UK, I have sadly missed so many of them.
 This is for you LDB, I know it doesn’t compare to yours – but I slurped my version up with a longing lump in my throat.
 The recipe makes two hearty bowls, filling enough as a main meal, but you could make it stretch to 4 servings and enjoy it as a late-afternoon light meal (cup-of-soup) and halve the macros accordingly..

-Smoked salmon brings back such fond memories for me when I worked on a cruise ship in Alaska in my early twenties.
-We pretty much had smoked salmon on tap – it was excellent quality and it was bliss!
+This has to be one of my favourite salads to throw together.
+Apart from the deliciously fatty salmon and avocado generously covered in fresh lemon juice, it boasts capers, toasted pine nuts and shaved Parmesan: that’s just about all my favourite ingredients in one fairly posh salad.
+Smoked salmon brings back such fond memories for me, I worked on a cruise ship in Alaska in my early twenties and we had smoked salmon on-tap.
+It was excellent quality and it was bliss!
 Now, just to be clear, working on cruise ships may sound glamorous, but its not.
 At least, it wasn’t for me.
 I was hired as a photographer, but the small print indicated that I also had to dress up in giant animal outfits and have my picture taken with guests like a port mascot on most days.
 See below for more on that!